Correct behavior and help in an emergency in the Tyrolean mountains

 Rules of conduct - biking in Serfaus-Fiss-Ladis

-MTB riders will find plenty of space to challenge them in the Serfaus-Fiss-Ladis region.
+Mountain bike riders will find plenty of opportunities to challenge themselves in the Serfaus-Fiss-Ladis region.
 If you like your riding relatively gentle, pick one of the many bike trails.
 For a more challenging ride, head to single trails of the Bikepark Serfaus-Fiss-Ladis.
 To ensure it’s all smiles and no tears, there are a few rules of conduct to abide by.
 Let’s hit the trails!
 Together we can enjoy a great and above all safe alpine summer on two wheels!

 Emergency app "SOS EU ALP"

-The app is intendee for all those nature lovers and amateur athletes in Tirol who like to move in the open air and in the mountains and have a smart phone with iOS or Android.
+The app is intended for nature lovers and amateur athletes in Tyrol who have a smart phone with iOS or Android operating systems.

 This is the only emergency app that is connected directly to the control center Tirol.